ulfschneider/ulfschneider.github.io/README.md

 **thumburl:** A path to an image

 To be used in posts of type *image*.
-Will used inside of a gallery to display a link to the post.
+Will be used inside of a gallery to display a thumb image link to the post.

 **slideurl:** A path to an image